Post-War & Contemporary Art

 We Invite You to Auction!

-Consignments are currently being accepted for the November 6, 2019 auction.
+Consignments are currently being accepted for future auctions.
 We invite you to contact us for a complimentary auction evaluation.
 Our specialists are always available to discuss the sale of a single item or an entire collection.
 For information, please call 212-427-4141, ext 249, or email [email protected]